 Taipei to Alishan: 620NT every day

 Taichung is the transit point for destinations in Central Taiwan such as: Caotun, Puli, Sun Moon Lake, Changhua, Lugang, Hehuan Mountain, Taroko Gorge…

 Kaohsiung is the transit point for destination in Southern Taiwan such as: Kenting, Tainan, Guanshan, Foguanshan…

-To get to Taroko Gorge from Taipei, you should first take a train to Hualien City, on the east coast.
+To get to Taroko Gorge from Taipei, you should first take a train to Hualien City or Xincheng, on the east coast.

 A great website which can help you prepare your bus journey in Taiwan is taiwanbus.tw.
 It lists all the different bus companies from each major city around Taiwan.
 They also have a section which shows you the main routes around the island.
 Check it out.